Smartisan: Pre-ByteDance (2012-2019)

+Attempted diversification

+In 2018 & 2019, Smartisan made significant efforts to diversify outside of the niche of smartphones, which in China had become very saturated.

+In 2018, Smartisan launched Bullet Messenger (later Liaotianbao), a messenger app for iOS & Android devices.
+It is not currently available on App Store or the Play Store.

+Smartisan also released an award-winning air purifier in 2018 under the name JOSÉ TRONCO & face masks under the same name.

 In 2019, Smartisan debuted the disposable vape & e-cigarette sub-brand Flow.
 It was praised by iF for its sleek designs.

+Post-ByteDance (2019 & onwards)

+By the second half of 2018 Smartisan had racked up 600,000,000 RMB in debt ($89M).
+Yonghao Luo declared on Weibo that he wouldn't file for bankruptcy, instead hoping to make money through "busking" (performance arts for money).

-According to ByteDance (parent company of TikTok) for a YiCai article, the company acquired Smartisan's tech-related patent rights and signed contracts with all of its hardware division employees and some of its software division employees in 2019.
+According to ByteDance (parent company of TikTok) for a YiCai article, In 2019, the company acqui-hired Smartisan, taking over their patents and signing contracts with all of its hardware division employees and some of its software division employees.
 It was rumored by market analysts that ByteDance planned to produce education hardware, such as smart desk lamps.
 Notably, Smartisan's next phone, the Nut Pro 3, was preinstalled with Douyin, the Chinese-localized version of TikTok.

 In 2021, ByteDance halted Smartisan's device production to refocus on its line of hardware products for the education sector.
-It has not yet put on sale any education hardware.
+It has not yet put any education hardware on sale.

+In 2022, ByteDance unveiled "Smartisan TV OS" (also known as MEyou OS), a "next-generation smart screen operating system" based on Smartisan OS with plans that it would be used on select Konka televisions.
+It did not feature Smartisan OS-like design, instead opting for a more bubbly, generic aesthetic.
+It has not been used on any production Konka TV.

+Since 2022, Smartisan seems to have ceased operations.
+Luo Yonghao has said he wants to return to the technology sector in Weibo posts.

+In January 2026, about 14 million RMB worth of company equity held by Luo Yonghao was frozen by the Beijing Fengtai District People's Court.